Skip to cookie consent Skip to main content

 Postpartum mother and baby

-Heavy bleeding following birth
+Heavy postpartum bleeding and hemorrhage after birth

 PPH happens when you bleed more than you should after giving birth.
 Bleeding can occur because of injury or other problems with your cervix, vagina, uterus (womb) or placenta.
-Between 1 and 5 in 100 women have PPH.

 Most often, PPH happens when your uterus doesn’t contract (get smaller) quickly enough after birth.
 It may also happen when a piece of your placenta remains in your uterus after birth.